selectallraghav/Debit_Card_fraud_Detection/README.md

 | Logistic Regression   | Classifies transactions as fraud or non-fraud using supervised learning     |
 | Isolation Forest      | Highlights anomalous transactions using tree-based partitioning             |

+Intersection of the results from all above models taken into consideration to label a transaction as fraud or not.
+The output file will give the total number of fraudulent transactions along with their transaction details.

-The results from these methods were consolidated into a Threat Level column, aggregating the number of fraud detections for each transaction.
+Also, the results from these methods were consolidated into a Threat Level column, aggregating the number of fraud detections for each transaction.
 A higher threat level indicates a greater likelihood of fraud.
 To provide a prioritized view, the top 20 high-risk transactions were displayed in a color-coded threat chart.
 Additionally, the individual results for each method and the consolidated fraud list were saved in CSV format for further analysis.

 ## Note